The Bear Us In Mind team

 Our Story

-Longer term issues with anxiety and depression can arise when a child is not able to process grief and trauma.
-The Bear Us In Mind project was created to offer timely and appropriate support to those children for better long-term outcomes.
+Longer-term issues with anxiety and depression can arise when a child is not able to process grief and trauma.
+The Bear Us In Mind project was created to offer an accessible intervention for children, enabling timely and appropriate support and the prevention of more complex reactions to loss.

-Therefore, our toolkit aims to allow children to begin to process their experiences of separation and loss, while actively retaining connections with people, places and a culture that has shaped their lives.
+The toolkit is designed to give an adult the confidence to help a child in a way that is impactful, simple and safe.
+It aims to allow children to begin to process their experiences of separation and loss, while actively retaining connections with people, places and a culture that has shaped their lives.
 When a child feels psychologically stronger, they are more likely to integrate and adapt to their new situation.
-We hope this toolkit will bolster adults to help them adapt, so they can learn, love and gradually grow beyond the pain and suffering they have experienced as a part of their childhood.
+We hope this toolkit will help empower adults to help children to adapt, so they can learn, love and gradually grow beyond the pain and suffering they have experienced.

 Frances Carron